Neethu-Muthu/Automobile-Minifabric-Golang/README.md

-# 🚗 Automobile Use Case Using Minifabric 🚗
+# 🚗 Automobile Use Case Using Minifabric and Golang🚗

 Welcome to the **Automobile Lifecycle Management System**!
 This project demonstrates the tracking of **automobile manufacturing**, **ownership**, and **lifecycle status** using **Hyperledger Fabric** and **Minifabric**.
 With this system, you can ensure transparency and security in automobile tracking using blockchain technology.